 Dr. Christopher Howard

-Dr. Christopher Howard is a distinguished graduate of the United States Air Force Academy, where he was a running back on the Falcons football team.
-He earned a doctorate in politics from the University of Oxford as a Rhodes Scholar and he has an MBA with distinction from Harvard Business School.
-Dr. Howard’s service to his country began as a helicopter pilot, then as an intelligence officer, where he was assigned to the elite Joint Special Operations Command.
-After 9/11, he served in Afghanistan in the Air Force Reserve and was awarded the Bronze Star.
-He also served as the Reserve Air Attaché to Liberia.
+He is a distinguished graduate of the US Air Force Academy and earned a doctorate in politics as a Rhodes Scholar from the University of Oxford.
+He also has an MBA with distinction from Harvard Business School, and in 2018 received the school’s Alumni Achievement Award.
+Howard’s service to his country began as a helicopter pilot, then as an intelligence officer, where he was assigned to the elite Joint Special Operations Command.
+He served in Afghanistan in the Air Force Reserve and was awarded the Bronze Star.